Skip to Main Content

 Introduction to Searching for Sources through the Library

-In this guide, we will go over tips and tricks to help you with your research.
-You'll become familiar with the library's homepage and catalog.
+In this guide, you will find library resources and search tips to help you with your research.

 • Discuss how to effectively use keywords and subject terms